Haagerup property and group-invariant percolation: Introduction and Main Results

-\subsection{Organization of the rest of the article.}
+\subsection{Organization of the Rest of the Article.}

-The rest of the article is organized as follows: Section \ref{preliminaries} provides necessary background about the Haagerup property, invariant percolations and point processes.
-Section \ref{haagerup} contains the proof of Theorem \ref{theorem1} and auxiliary results announced in Section \ref{subsection-intro1}.
-Section \ref{exponentialdecay} is devoted to the proofs of the results mentioned in Section \ref{subsection-intro2}.
-Section \ref{kazhdan} contains the statement and proofs of the results alluded to in Section \ref{subsection-intro3} -- more specifically, this section is split into three subsections: In Section \ref{subsection-WeakKazhdan}, we first present the quantitative converse to Theorem \ref{theorem1}.
-The proof of Theorem \ref{theorem3} and estimates of the appearing threshold are the content of Section \ref{subsection-Kazhdan}.
-Finally the extension of Theorem \ref{theorem3} to groups with {\em relative} property (T) as well as the aforementioned application to Bernoulli percolation are shown in Section \ref{subsection-RelativeKazhdan}.
-In Section \ref{amenable}, we discuss spaces with measured walls naturally associated to amenable groups and provide a proof of Proposition \ref{prop1}.
-Section \ref{lamplighters} deals with the example of lamplighter groups and constitutes the proof of Theorem \ref{theorem4}.
-Finally, the description of our construction for certain hyperbolic groups and the proof of Theorem \ref{theorem5} are carried out in Section \ref{hyperbolic}.
+The rest of the article is organized as follows.
+Section \ref{preliminaries} provides necessary background about the Haagerup property, invariant percolations and point processes.
+Section~\ref{haagerup} deals with the results about the Haagerup property announced in Section~\ref{subsection-intro1}.
+In particular, it contains the proof of Theorem \ref{maintheorem-Haagerup} as well as the proof of our general construction and the associated quantitative estimates.
+The content of Section~\ref{kazhdan} are precise statements and proofs of the results about Kazhdan's property (T), which were alluded to in Section~\ref{subsection-intro1}.
+More specifically, this section is split into three subsections: the proof of Theorem~\ref{maintheorem-Kazhdan} and estimates of the appearing threshold are the content of Section~\ref{subsection-Kazhdan}.
+The extension of Theorem~\ref{maintheorem-Kazhdan} to groups with relative property (T) and the aforementioned application to Bernoulli percolation are shown in Section~\ref{subsection-RelativeKazhdan}.
+Finally, in Section~\ref{subsection-WeakKazhdan}, we present the quantitative converse to Theorem~\ref{maintheorem-Haagerup}.
+In Section~\ref{amenable}, we discuss spaces with measured walls naturally associated to amenable groups and provide a proof of Proposition~\ref{prop1}.
+Section~\ref{lamplighters} deals with the example of lamplighter groups and contains the proof of Theorem~\ref{theorem4}.
+The description of our construction for certain hyperbolic groups and the proof of Theorem~\ref{theorem5} are carried out in Section~\ref{hyperbolic}.
+Section \ref{section-outlook} contains a brief outlook.

-\section{Preliminaries}
+\section{\bf Preliminaries}

-In this section provide some relevant facts pertinent to both geometric group theory as well as probability.
+In this section provide some relevant facts pertinent to both geometric group theory and probability.

-\subsection{The Haagerup property, positive definite and conditionally negative definite functions.}
+\subsection{The Haagerup Property, Positive Definite and Conditionally Negative Definite Functions.}

 We start with some background on the Haagerup property, which, by definition, as mentioned in the introduction, is satisfied by a locally compact, second countable group $G$ if it admits a continuous, affine, isometric action on a Hilbert space, which is metrically proper, see \cite{CCJJV01}.
 In the current section, we collect the most relevant characterizations of this property for finitely generated groups $\Gamma$.
 We first recall the following standard definitions.